Today at the Casino

 Another big step for The Casino was the investment in the new digital projection technology, which enabled the showing of 3-D movies.
 The new system, which included new screens, new sound systems and new computerized projectors, made its debut on March 2, 2012.
 The same year, the Casino installed a custom-designed digital marquee out front, replacing the old plastic-letter sign that had earlier been damaged by a hit-and-run driver.

-With a movie theater, malt shop, sandwich restaurant, children's arcade room and miniature golf operation all under one roof, Karen and Don are busy recasting the business as the Casino Theatre Entertainment Center, a place for reasonably priced family fun.
+With a movie theater, malt shop, sandwich restaurant, children's arcade room and miniature golf operation all under one roof, Karen and Don are committed to keeping The Casino Theatre and Village Malt Shoppe as a place for reasonably priced family fun.